ceeoinnovations/prev-ceeoinnovations/_projects/Backpacktest.markdown

 <!--IMAGE_TEXT_OVERLAY creates a image with a text box over it--------------------->
 <div class="image_text_overlay" markdown="1">
 ![Backpack](Backpack_for_SPIKE_Prime/backpack.jpeg)
-# Backpack for SPIKE Prime
+# Backpacks for SPIKE Prime
-## Third party hardware extensions for SPIKE Prime
+## Third-party hardware extensions for SPIKE Prime
-Third party hardware extensions for SPIKE Prime including Pyboards, breadboards, micro:bits, OpenMV, etc.
+Backpacks are hardware extensions for SPIKE Prime.
+Do machine vision projects using OpenMV Backpack, use Pyboard Backpack to connect you SPIKE Prime to the internet and  Grove Sensor Backpack to connect to a wide range of Grove sensors.
+Explore all 6 different backpacks we have built for SPIKE Prime.
 </div>

 <!--document creates a grid of documentss--------------------->